wongkc/Getting-and-Cleaning-Data/CodeBook.md

 ### Step 1

-First, We will then read the data from the data files, from the test folder, X_text.txt, y_text.txt, subject_test.txt, and from the train folder, X_train.txt, y_train.txt and subject_train.txt, and from the main folder, features.txt and activity_labels.txt.
+First, we read the data from the data files, from the test folder, X_text.txt, y_text.txt, subject_test.txt, and from the train folder, X_train.txt, y_train.txt and subject_train.txt, and from the main folder, features.txt and activity_labels.txt.

 ### Step 2

-We will extract the mean and standard deviation.
+We extract the mean and standard deviation.

 ### Step 3

-We will assign descriptive labels and names.
+We assign descriptive labels and names.

 ### Step 4

-On the next step, we will merge the two datasets, test and train, into one dataset.
+We then merge the two datasets, test and train, into one dataset.

 ### Step 5

-Finally, we will create a new file with the desired results, an independent tidy data set with the average of each variable for each activity and each subject.
+Finally, we create a new file with the desired results, an independent tidy data set with the average of each variable for each activity and each subject.
 This will be called UCI_tidy_data.txt.